Your privacy is important to Truckstop.

 1. PRIVACY POLICY

-This privacy policy (“Policy”) explains how Internet Truckstop Group, LLC and our respective affiliates (collectively, “Truckstop”, “we”, “us” or “our”) collects, stores, uses, and discloses personal data about you, how we use it, how and when it may be shared, the rights and choices you have with respect to your personal data, how we communicate with you and how you can make requests or submit inquiries to us about your personal data.
+This privacy policy (“Policy”) explains how Internet Truckstop Group, LLC and our respective affiliates (collectively, “Truckstop”, “we”, “us” or “our”) collect, use, disclose, and retain personal data about you; the rights and choices you have regarding that data; and how to contact us with questions or requests.

 CONTENTS